-Women's Recovery Center Story
+Women's Recovery Center's Story

-CELEBRATING 30 YEARS OF EMPOWERING WOMEN
+CELEBRATING 35 YEARS OF EMPOWERING WOMEN

 In 1997, Mary Jane Chichester took over Center leadership.
 She was charged with the mission to provide opportunities for women to take greater control over their lives physically, emotionally, and economically.
 At that point, outpatient substance abuse treatment services were offered for medically indigent women.
 Childcare services for mothers engaged in treatment were also made available.
 The Women's Recovery Center was recognized by the Alcohol and Drug Addiction Services Board of Cuyahoga County as the 2002 Adult Drug and Alcohol Treatment Facility of the Year in Cuyahoga County and presented the John F. Lewis Award as an Outstanding Outpatient Treatment Facility.
 In 1997, the client capacity was limited to treating 30 women per year for addiction.
 In 2019 the number increased to 115.